-Transactions of received credit transfers account for 58.48%, while sent credit transfers account for 37.91% of the largest share in the number of international payment transactions.
-A smaller share refers to received money remittances and sent money remittances accounting for 3.51% and 0.10% respectively.
+The biggest shares in the number of international payment transactions are accounted for by transactions of received credit transfers with a share of 59.19%, and by sent credit transfers, which account for 37.78%.
+A smaller share refers to received money remittances and sent money remittances accounting for 2.95% and 0.08% respectively.